nsidc/granule-metgen/README.md

     $ metgenc validate -c init/modscg.ini -t ummg (adding the -t ummg option will validate all UMM-G files; -t cnm will validate all CNM that have been written locally)
     $ metgenc validate -c init/modscg.ini (without the -t option specified, just all locally written CNM will be validated)

-The package `check-jsonschema` is also installed by MetGenC and can be used to validate a single file at a time:
+running the following is an alternate way to validate ummg and cnm json files, but can only be run on one file at a time:

     $ check-jsonschema --schemafile <path to schema file> <path to CNM or UMM-G file to check>

+If running `metgenc validate` fails, check the metgenc.log for an error message to begin troubleshooting.

 ### Pretty-print a json file in your shell
-This is not a MetGenC command, but it's a handy way to `cat` a file and omit having to wade through unformatted json chaos:
+Handy tip: While not a MetGenC command, a handy way to show a file's contents without having to wade through unformatted json chaos is to run:
-`cat <UMM-G or CNM file name> | jq "."`
+`cat <UMM-G or CNM file name> | jq `

-e.g., `cat NSIDC0081_SEAICE_PS_S25km_20211104_v2.0_DUCk.nc.cnm.json | jq "."` will
+e.g., running `cat /share/apps/metgenc/SNEX23_CSU_GPR/output/cnm/SNEX23_CSU_GPR_FLCF_20230307_20230316_v01.csv.cnm.json | jq`
-pretty-print the contents of that json file in your shell!
+will pretty-print the contents of this cnm.json file in the comfort of your own shell!

-If running `metgenc validate` fails, check for an error message in the metgenc.log to begin troubleshooting.

 ## For Developers
 ### Contributing